NASA IRTF Fall 2024 Newsletter

 Proposed New IRTF Facility Instrument

 SPECTRE (Spectrograph Express) is a 0.4-4.2 micron, R=150, integral field spectrograph (IFS).
 For optimum efficiency, the wavelength range is covered simultaneously in three channels - 0.4-0.9 micron, 0.9-2.4 micron, and 2.4-4.2 micron, and the IFS has a 7x7 arcsec FOV to remove slit losses and to acquire absolute photometry on point sources.
 Object acquisition and guiding is done with an external cryostat-mounted 3 arcmin FOV CCD.
 There are no cold mechanisms, facilitating easy and once-per-night calibration.
 High priority science cases include: the characterization of NEOs and small bodies, and optical-IR transient follow-up and variability.
-SPECTRE successfully completed a Preliminary Design Review in July, 2023 and received a NASA Task Order of $1.7M to begin construction in October 2023.
-The Task Order funding must be spent before the end of the current NASA contract with UH to operate IRTF (about July 2024).
-IRTF also submitted a funding proposal for SPECTRE to NSF MRI in October, 2023 (mostly for long-lead optical components).
+SPECTRE successfully completed a Preliminary Design Review in July, 2023 and received a NASA Task Order of $1.7M to begin construction.
+IRTF submitted a funding proposal for SPECTRE to NSF MRI in October, 2023 (mostly for long-lead optical components) but disappointingly it was not funded.
+However, we’re now planning on completing the project using IRTF funds only.
 For more information contact John Rayner (jrayner@hawaii.edu).

 Help Keep Our Publications List Current